-7.16.1 Setup
+7.17.1 Setup

-To enable the feature first edit config.yml and enable there apps: malicious_call: yes and kamailio: st ore_recentcalls: yes.
+To enable the feature first edit config.yml and enable there apps: malicious_call: yes and kamailio: store_yes.
 The latter option enables kamailio to store recent calls per subscrbriber UUID in the redis DB (the amount of stored recent calls will not exceed the amount of provisionined subscribers).